 They may be pretty when they float away, but everything that goes up, must come down - and when they do, animals eat them and cannot digest them.

-Approximately 2,000 balloons are found each year along Delaware's coasts during the annual three-hour Coastal Cleanup each September.
+An approximate average of 1,000 balloons are found each year along Delaware's coasts during just the annual three-hour Coastal Cleanup each September.
 They litter our beaches and hang from our trees.
-They blight our communities and natural environments.
-Stop and think: littering is illegal.
+They blight our communities and natural environments as well as our farm fields and pastures.
+Stop and think: littering in all its forms is illegal.

-Delaware already outlaws “sky lanterns” by the state fire marshal due to it being a fire hazard.
+In Delaware, “sky lanterns” are banned by the state fire marshal due to them being a fire hazard.